1. Osome Blog Singapore

 A balance sheet is also known as a “statement of financial position”, designed to reflect the value of a company or organisation.
 The balance sheet reveals the company’s assets, liabilities, as well as the owners’ equity (net worth) as of a particular date, otherwise known as the “reporting date”.
 It goes hand in hand with two other key financial statements used to evaluate a business — an income statement and a statement of cash flow between the two, known as the cash flow statement.
 All these financial statements might be prepared by accounting services.

-A balance sheet is generally prepared and distributed on a monthly or quarterly basis, with its frequency of reporting being determined by the company policy or by law.
+A balance sheet is generally prepared and distributed on a monthly or quarterly basis, with its frequency of financial reporting being determined by the company policy or by law.

 What Is the Purpose of a Balance Sheet?